 Best Fall Vacations

 Fall is typically the time when kids go back to school and adults get back to work, meaning now is the time to find lower prices, fewer crowds and cooler temperatures at many popular vacation destinations.
-With the help of travel experts and reader votes, U.S. News pulled together a list of ideal travel spots for fall that are perfect for enjoying foliage and autumn activities.
+With the help of travel experts and reader input, U.S. News pulled together a list of ideal travel spots for fall that are perfect for enjoying foliage and autumn activities.
 Vote for your favorite places below to help us determine next year's list of the best fall vacations.
 (Note: Some of the below destinations may be affected by the coronavirus outbreak.
 Check with the CDC and the U.S. Department of State before traveling.)

 Travel to this Arizona national park in autumn to enjoy the same stunning natural scenery that wows year-round but with temperate weather, fewer people and lower room rates.
 The conditions are perfect for hiking, though you'll want to arrive before mid-October if you want to trek the popular North Rim Trail, which closes seasonally due to snow.
 For additional scenery, book a trip along the Grand Canyon Railway.
 As you ride north from Williams, Arizona, to the Grand Canyon, you'll be treated to views of a variety of animals and plants.

-- View 32 PhotosBelongs on List?#2 in Best Fall VacationsRead More
+- View 32 PhotosBelongs on List?#3 in Best Fall VacationsRead More

 Daytime temperatures in Sedona, Arizona, begin to drift from the high 80s to the more comfortable 60s come November.
-If you're hoping to catch a glimpse of the changing leaves on the area's sycamore, oak and maple trees, visit between mid-October and mid-November.
+If you're hoping to catch a glimpse of the changing leaves on the area's sycamore, oak and maple trees, visit between late September and mid-October.
 These months are when spots like Baldwin Trail in the Village of Oak Creek and the Cookstove Trail in Oak Creek Canyon burst with color.
-Culture hounds won't want to miss the city's annual Day of the Dead celebration at Tlaquepaque Arts & Crafts Village, which takes place from late October to early November.
+Culture hounds won't want to miss the city's annual Day of the Dead celebration, which takes place at Tlaquepaque Arts & Crafts Village from late October to early November.

 - View 19 PhotosBelongs on List?#5 in Best Fall VacationsRead More